Twitter avoids U.S. antitrust scrutiny over MoPub acquisition

 Twitter's acquisition offer for MoPub, a mobile advertising exchange, will not be challenged by antitrust regulators ahead of the microblogging service's initial public offering, according to the Federal Trade Commission.

 Twitter announced on September 9 that it would buy MoPub in its largest acquisition to date.
-Twitter paid $350 million (215.6 million pounds) in stock, a value that triggered an automatic FTC review into whether the transaction would hurt competition.
+Twitter paid $350 million in stock, a value that triggered an automatic FTC review into whether the transaction would hurt competition.

 The deal was on a list of approved transactions that the FTC puts out several times a week.
 The approval was announced on Monday.